Public Universal Friend: Beliefs, preaching, and the Society of Universal Friends

-The Public Universal Friend rejected the ideas of predestination and election, held that anyone regardless of gender could gain access to God's light and that God spoke directly to individuals who had free will to choose how to act and believe, and believed in the possibility of universal salvation.
+The Public Universal Friend rejected the ideas of predestination and election, held that anyone, regardless of gender, could gain access to God's light and that God spoke directly to individuals who had free will to choose how to act and believe, and believed in the possibility of universal salvation.
 Calling for the abolition of slavery, the Friend persuaded followers who held people in slavery to free them.
 Several members of the congregation of Universal Friends were black, and they acted as witnesses for manumission papers.
 The Friend preached humility and hospitality towards everyone; kept religious meetings open to the public, and housed and fed visitors, including those who came only out of curiosity and indigenous people, with whom the preacher generally had a cordial relationship.
-The Friend had few personal possessions, mostly given by followers, and never held any real property except in trust.
+The Friend had few personal possessions, given mainly by followers, and never held any real property except in trust.

-The Friend preached sexual abstinence and disfavored marriage, but did not see celibacy as mandatory and accepted marriage, especially as preferable to breaking abstinence outside of wedlock.
+The Friend preached sexual abstinence and disfavored marriage but did not see celibacy as mandatory and accepted marriage, especially as preferable to breaking abstinence outside of wedlock.
 Most followers did marry, but the portion who did not was significantly above the national average of the time.
 The preacher also held that women should "obey God rather than men", and the most committed followers included roughly four dozen unmarried women known as the Faithful Sisterhood who took on leading roles of the sort which were often reserved to men.
 The portion of households headed by women in the Society's settlements (20%) was much higher than in surrounding areas.

 Around 1785, the Friend met Sarah and Abraham Richards.
-The Richards' unhappy marriage ended in 1786, when Abraham died on a visit to the Friend.
-Sarah, together with her infant daughter, took up residence with the Friend, adopted a similarly androgynous hairstyle, dress, and mannerisms (as did a few other close female friends), and came to be called Sarah Friend.
+The Richards' unhappy marriage ended in 1786 when Abraham died on a visit to the Friend.
+Sarah and her infant daughter took up residence with the Friend, adopted a similarly androgynous hairstyle, dress, and mannerisms (as did a few other close female friends), and came to be called Sarah Friend.
 The Friend entrusted Richards with holding the society's property in trust, and sent her to preach in one part of the country when the Friend was in another.
 Richards had a large part in planning and building the house in which she and the preacher lived in the town of Jerusalem, and when she died in 1793, she left her child to the Friend's care.

 In October 1794, the Friend and several followers dined with Thomas Morris (son of financier Robert Morris) in Canandaigua at the invitation of Timothy Pickering, and accompanied him to talks with the Iroquois aimed at producing the Treaty of Canandaigua.
 With Pickering's permission and an interpreter, the Friend gave a speech to the US government officials and Iroquois chiefs about "the Importance of Peace & Love", which was liked by the Iroquois.